-Our median employee's total compensation of \$55,585 was calculated in the same manner as we calculated total compensation for each of the named executive officers in the Summary Compensation Table and includes base salary, overtime pay, recognition bonus amounts, employer contributions to retirement plans, and employer contributions to health and welfare benefits.
-Mr. Arnold's total compensation for purposes of this disclosure is \$14,691,178 and also includes contributions to health and welfare benefits (which are properly excluded from the Summary Compensation Table).
-Accordingly, our CEO to Employee Pay Ratio is 264:1.
+Our median employee for 2019 is the same employee that was used in the 2018 CEO Pay Ratio calculation.
+Our median employee's total compensation of \$57,712 was calculated in the same manner as we calculated total compensation for each of the named executive officers in the Summary Compensation Table and includes base salary, overtime pay, recognition bonus amounts, employer contributions to retirement plans, and employer contributions to health and welfare benefits.
+Mr. Arnold's total compensation for purposes of this disclosure is \$19,980,672 and also includes contributions to health and welfare benefits (which are properly excluded from the Summary Compensation Table).
+Accordingly, our CEO to Employee Pay Ratio is 346:1.

-2018 Director Compensation
+2019 Director Compensation